bfopengradient/app_h/Readme.md

 June /23:

-Repo needs to be updated to even run locally .
-Update Streamlit.
-Remove any refences to beta in .py file and also use @st.cache_data  which is relevant to most recent versuion of streamlit.
-Since Salesforce took over Heroku I stopped hosting the App on that service so the Procfile and .sh are not needed to run the app locally.
+Switch to local_only branch of this repo for updated code to run app locally.